 Sweepstakes and lottery scams

 A victim is told they have won a sweepstake or lottery but must pay “fees and taxes” to obtain their winnings.
 A check may even be sent to the victim.
 A few days after being deposited, the check bounces.
 During that lag time, the criminals will quickly collect money for the “fees and taxes” on the prize-which they pocket.

 An imposter claims to be in trouble and requests money for rent, bail or medical expenses.
 Often the payment is requested through wire, Western Union or gift cards.
 To sound more realistic, the scammer may use personal information found online, such as a child or grandchild’s actual name.

-Callers claims to represent a charity seeking money to pay for disaster recovery or aid to victims.
-The money goes into the criminal’s account.
-Money is solicited for fake charities.
+The caller claims to represent a charity seeking money to pay for disaster recovery or aid to victims.
+In reality, the "charity" doesn't exist, and the money goes into the criminal’s account.

 Here are some tips for protecting yourself against phone scams:

 - Never feel pressured to make a quick decision.

 - Before sending money, call the organization or person at a number you’ve looked up to verify they're who they claim to be.